Markus Bockmuehl

-Markus Nikolaus Andreas Bockmuehl (born 1961) is a biblical scholar specialising in Early Christianity.
+Markus Bockmuehl (born 1961) is a Canadian biblical scholar.
 He has been the Dean Ireland's Professor of the Exegesis of Holy Scripture at the University of Oxford since 2014, and a Fellow of Keble College, Oxford, since 2007.

 Biography

 Bockmuehl previously taught at Regent College, University of British Columbia, at the University of Cambridge, and at the University of St Andrews.

-Bockmuehl's late father, Klaus, was Professor of Theology and Ethics at Regent College in Vancouver, Canada.
+Bockmuehl's father, Klaus, was Professor of Theology and Ethics at Regent College in Vancouver, Canada.